 - Whether the police were notified beforehand, including through a permit

 - The decision whether to notify the police beforehand is a political and tactical choice

-- The police are usually more tolerant of permitted events because it allows the police to plan ahead and allocate the necessary resources
+- The police are usually more tolerant of permitted events because it allows the police to plan ahead for the event and allocate the necessary resources

-- The presence of weapons, drugs, or other contraband
+- The presence of illegal or prohibited items

 - Unexpected events